FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Methodology

 \subsection{Explaining Bias}

-A prior study has been conducted to extrapolate the relation between the protected attribute and the target attribute (also known as the class label).
-Creager et al.~\cite{creager2019flexibly} propose to use disentangled representation learning to identify potential bias-introducing latent in training data that contains mutual information of both targets and protected attributes.
+Much prior work has searched for a root cause of bias.
+Creager et al.~\cite{creager2019flexibly} proposed to use disentangled representation learning to identify potential bias-introducing latent in training data that contains mutual information of both targets and protected attributes.
 They then add regularization on the mutual information while also optimizing for the predictive power.
-Similarly, Park et al.~\cite{park2020readme} propose to disentangle information of the target attribute and protected attribute such that target-related information is preserved while protected-related information is removed.
-It is noteworthy that while both works were empirically tested effective in bias mitigation, the neural-network-based disentanglement approach is barely interpretable, which means the internal disentanglement process cannot be presented to users in a human-comprehensible manner.
+Similarly, Park et al.~\cite{park2020readme} proposed to disentangle information of the target attribute and protected attribute such that target-related information is preserved while protected-related information is removed.
+It is noteworthy that while both works were empirically tested effective in bias mitigation, the neural-network-based disentanglement approach is barely interpretable, which means the internal disentanglement process cannot be presented to users in a comprehensible manner.
 We view this as a transparency issue and propose an alternative approach.

-One of the most crucial presumptions in this paper (as well as the fairness domain) is that the protected attribute is essentially irrelevant to the classification problem (e.g., ideally the gender of an individual should not affect the result of the loan application).
-Based on this presumption, we can deduce that the protected attributes in the training data of some classification problems are informative only because it is a proxy of other relevant information.
-For example, prior studies believe that one cause of bias is the {\it negative legacy} which means the training data previously collected is either wrongly labeled or it reflects some discriminatory practices in the past~\cite{kamishima2011fairness}.
-Either way, when the classification model is trained on such data and negative legacy disappears in data collect later (either because the data is correctly labeled or the discriminatory practices are eliminated), the model will generate biased outcomes that favor the privileged groups.
+One of the most crucial presumptions in this paper (as well as the fairness domain) is that \begin{blockquote} \textbf{Conjecture I}: The protected attribute itself is essentially irrelevant to the classification problem, yet it may indicate a latent correlation with other non-protected attributes. \end{blockquote} For example, in an ideal case, the gender of an individual should not affect the result of the loan application.
+Based on this presumption, we can deduce that the protected attributes in the training data of some classification problems are informative only because it is a proxy for other relevant information.
+In support of our conjecture, prior studies believe that one cause of bias is the {\it negative legacy} which means the training data previously collected is either wrongly labeled or it reflects some discriminatory practices in the past~\cite{kamishima2011fairness}.
+Either way, when the classification model is trained on such data and negative legacy disappears in data collected later (either because the data is correctly labeled or the discriminatory practices are eliminated), the model will generate biased outcomes that favor the privileged groups.
+In other words, due to data mislabeling or imbalance among groups, protected attributes can become a proxy that represents the latent correlation of other really informative (non-protected) attributes~\cite{grari2021fairness}.